SpiroSmart | UX design + research

 Explore traditional spirometry testing procedures and identify problem areas to be addressed in the SpiroSmart app.

-My first task when starting this project was to learn as much as I could about the medical components and the current state of the app which required:
+My first task when getting started on this project was to learn as much as I could about the medical components and how the current state of the app was developed by:

 - Reading recent papers on spirometry including SpiroSmart technology